3rd-Eden/payper/worker/README.md

 ### Workbox

-Workbox is set of libraries that helps writing Service Workers.
+Workbox is set of libraries that helps writing ServiceWorkers.
 The following example below illustrates how the Payper worker integrates with Workbox's routing system to intercept specific request.